Want to learn how to create the perfect Employment Verification Letter? You’re at the right place!

 So, you see the importance of running background checks on your potential employees to avoid any mishaps like these happening in your workplace.

 How do you do that?

 That’s where employment verification letters come into the picture!

 Before you dive further into the nitty-gritty of how to write an employment verification letter, let’s take a look at the basics of what they are, and why are they so important!

 What is an Employment Verification Letter?
 (Definition)

-An employment verification letter is a letter sent to the former or current employer of the candidate to confirm that the candidate has been or is currently employed by the organization for a specified period of time, as indicated by the candidate during the interview.
+An employment verification letter is defined as a letter sent to the former or current employer of the candidate to confirm that the candidate has been or is currently employed by the organization for a specified period of time, as indicated by the candidate during the interview.

 This letter also serves as proof of employment and work experience.
 It is instrumental in further cementing the chances of the applicant having a job, or in securing a loan or a lease.